 This post was created in partnership with the dairy farm families of New England.
 I was compensated for this post and all opinions are my own.

 Bone health and building strong bones is a somewhat mysterious concept.
-We all know it’s important, but the reality is, you can’t outwardly see strong bones or understand whether you’re doing a good job at building them.
+As a child nutritionist, I know it’s important — you know it’s important.
+The reality is, however, you can’t outwardly see strong bones or understand whether you’re doing a good job at building them.

 The National Osteoporosis Foundation recently published a position paper on peak bone mass and the lifestyle factors that influence bone growth and health.
 I discuss these findings and recommendations for children of all ages in this episode with Dr. Taylor Wallace on The Nourished Child podcast.